Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week8.md

   - Create this policy and assign it to your s3, add modified codes from the `function.rb` file in gitpod environment to the Lambda CruddurUploadAvatar function.
   - Navigate to the Lambda function's configuration and access the **Permissions** section.
   - Open the settings of the execution role associated with the Lambda function.
-  - Modify the Lambda runtime handler to from `function.handler` to `function.rb`
+  - Modify the Lambda runtime handler from `function.handler` to `function.rb`
   - Create an inline policy to define the required permissions.
 Review the policy before creating it.
 Here;

 ```JSON